user-promi/catalogx/readme.txt

 7. Enquiry Dashbaord

 == Changelog ==.
+= 6.0.8 - 2025-12-05 =
+* Added     - Compatibility of WordPress 6.9.0.
+* Added     - Compatibility of WooCommerce 10.3.6.
+* Fixed     - Issue with the settings panel.

 = 6.0.7 - 2025-07-22 =
 * Added     - Compatibility of WordPress 6.8.2.
 * Added     - Compatibility of WooCommerce 10.0.2.